 SA / SEA Topic Draft indicators Specific targets where relevant and current trends Population and human health 1.
-To meet local housing needs by ensuring that everyone has the opportunity to live in a decent, sustainably constructed and affordable home Number of housing completions Meet the housing completion targets in RPG9: Bracknell Forest: 1,950 [2001/06].
+To meet local housing needs by ensuring that eve and affordable home ryone has the opportunity to live in a decent, sustainably constructed Number of housing completions Meet the housing completion targets in RPG9: Bracknell Forest: 1,950 [2001/06].
 Annual completions appear to be below target.
 The supply of affordable housing both in numbers and as a proportion of total housing stock Increase the supply of affordable housing both in numbers and as a proportion of total housing stock.
 Average property price compared with average earnings Increase the supply of affordable housing both in numbers and as a proportion of total housing stock.
 Households on the Housing Register Reduce number of households in housing need on Housing Register.
 These have been up 14% in the South East since 1999.
 Number of unfit homes per 1,000 dwellings Reduce the percentage of unfit / non-decent homes.
 Eliminate them in the public sector [2010].
 Meet the Decent Homes Standard.
-Climatic factors Properties at risk of flooding Prevent inappropriate development in the 'at risk' of flooding areas.
+Climatic factors 2.
+To reduce the risk of flooding and harm to people, property and the environment Properties at risk of flooding Prevent inappropriate development in the 'at risk' of flooding areas.
 New development with sustainable drainage installed All new development applications, where reasonable and feasible, to include sustainable drainage systems which use appropriate techniques to mimic the natural site.
 Population and human health 3.
 To protect and enhance human health and well-be ing Death rates from circulatory disease, cancer, accidents and suicide Over the long term, to reduce death rates from these diseases appreciably.
 Current trend shows a reduction in death rates.
 Life expectancy Improve the life expectancy.
 The current trend is improving.
-Population and human health Fear of Crime Reduce the perception of crime.
+Population and human health 6.
+To reduce and prevent crime and the fear of crime Fear of Crime Reduce the perception of crime.
 Figures show 34.8% of residents feel very safe or fairly safe walking alone at night, and 87.5% feel very safe or fairly safe walking alone in the day.